How much time do you have to start a case for a legal claim in British Columbia?

 - Get help from a lawyer to learn about the limitation period

-- Start the case as soon as possible – before time runs out
+- Start the case as soon as possible – before there is any chance that time will runs out

 - Try to gather more information about the limitation period that applies to the case